radiodee1/games-llm/src/games/scripts/README.md

-# vjepa2_scripts
+# vjepa2 scripts

-some vjepa2 scripts.
+Here are some vjepa2 scripts.
 These scripts are to be copied to the `vjepa2` folder.
 Then they should function correctly.
 There is a script in this folder that will do the copying.
 It's called `./02_copy_scripts.sh` There is another script called `./03_copy_games.sh` that copies the relevant game code to the `vjepa2` folder.

 ## some system packages need to be present